6. Tips to using

 - \(d\): The degree of differencing.

 - \(q\): The order of the moving average (MA) model.
 This is essentially the size of the “window” function over your time series data.
+An MA process is a linear combination of past errors.

 Often times, ARIMA models are written in the form \(ARIMA(p, d, q)\), where a model with no differencing term, e.g., \(ARIMA(1, 0, 12)\), would be an ARMA (made up of an auto-regressive term and a moving average term, but no integrative term, hence no “I”).